COSC-499-W2025/capstone-project-team-11/README.md

 6. Tests that explicit arguments passed to run_with_saved_settings should override the saved config values.

 These unit tests serve us during development by ensuring the individual components of our larger delivered features continue to be operational as our project scope increases.
 These tests also help us during bug-fixing by pointing us in the right direction by isolating any broken functionalities.

+#### test_db.py Breakdown:
+This Python file tests the database module:
+- Verifies the database initializes correctly using db.py.
+- Inserts dummy scan and file records linked to a scan.
+- Prints the scans and files tables to ensure schema correctness and data integrity.

+These tests confirm that the database layer integrates correctly with the scanning workflow, storing and retrieving metadata as expected.

 [test folder](https://github.com/COSC-499-W2025/capstone-project-team-11/tree/main/test)